Skip to main content

 What are some alternative transportation options?

-Losing your driver’s license due to vision loss can be upsetting and it is normal to feel a loss of independence at first.
-However, there are other transport options available to you.
-Read this article to look at our tips and strategies for using public transport with confidence when you have low vision.
+Read our 'Navigating public transport with low vision' article to look at our tips and strategies for using public transport with confidence when you have low vision.

-You may also be able to access community transport or on demand transport in your local area, which can help you to do everyday tasks like visiting family and friends, going shopping, or attending medical appointments.
+You may also be able to access community transport in your local area or On Demand transport if you are in NSW, which can help you to do everyday tasks like visiting family and friends, going shopping, or attending medical appointments.
+Some people with low vision may also be eligible for a Vision Impaired Travel Pass for free public transport or a reduced taxi fare.
+You can find information specific to you state or territory in the articles below.

 For more information